jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-27-self-hosted-blog/index.md

 ### Manage Custom Domain

 I plan to configure the apex domain (*jaehyeon.me*) primarily and added the A and AAAA records to the hosted zone as indicated in the [documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).
-Also, a www subdomain (*www.jaehyeon.me*) is configured by adding a CNAME record to it.
+Also, the WWW subdomain (*www.jaehyeon.me*) is configured by adding a CNAME record to it.
 In this way, if someone visits the site by *www.jaehyeon.me*, it'll be redirected to *jaehyeon.me*.

 ![](custom-domain-1.png#center)

 I saved the custom domain in the repository setting, and it is checked successfully.
-Note I do not enforce HTTPS as Google AdSense fails to verify `ads.txt` when it was enabled.
+Note I do not enforce HTTPS as Google AdSense fails to verify the `ads.txt` file when it was enforced.

 ![](custom-domain-2.png#center)